500dpi/cipher/README.md

 ### Change Log
-- Added headers to all files
-- Generalized methods in Cipher.java
+- Generalized & added more helper methods in Cipher and CipherUtils to cut redundancy
-- Modified javadoc comments for clarity
+- Modified javadoc comments for clarity in Cipher & CipherUtils

 ## Mini-Project #1: Classical Encryption